HyIsNoob/Orbital-Railgun-SFX/README.md

 ## Issues or Ideas

 If you found any issues/bugs or have some ideas for this mod go to the issue tracker and make a new issue.
 We also welcome any contributions in code.
-We also have a TODO.md if you dont have an idea and want to help us out.
+We also have a TODO.md if you don't have an idea and want to help us out.

 ## Need Help?